celer-pkg/celer/docs/en-US/quick_start.md

 >**Tips:**
 >  **https://github.com/celer-pkg/test-conf.git** is a test conf repo, you can use it to experience celer, and you can also create your own conf repo as a reference.

-## 4. Configure platform & project
+## 4. Configure platform or project

 **platform** and **project** are two combinations, they can be freely combined.
 For example, although the target environment is **aarch64-linux**, you can choose to compile/develop/debug in the **x86_64-linux** platform.